EricZhongYJ/CS205-Cpp-Project/README.md

 ![](./Project5/SnapshotMatCal.png)

-Tip: The type of the output matrix is dicide by the first matrix in the calculation.
+Tip: The type of the output matrix is dicided by the first matrix in the calculation.
 Eg. b + c is a intergal matrix, which is the same as the type of b.